young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

     installed they will both point to the same default instance.

-o When installing under Vista be sure to install as an administrator. ie, if using the binary installer right click and choose 'Run as administrator'.
+o Be sure to install as an administrator. ie, if using the binary installer right click and choose 'Run as administrator'.
+Otherwise the installer will be may be unable to start the Firebird service at the end of installation.

-  Otherwise the installer will be unable to start the Firebird service at the end of installation.
+o Libraries deployed by instclient may fail to load if the MS runtime libraries have not been installed.

-o Libraries deployed by instclient will fail to load if the MS runtime libraries have not been installed correctly.
-In case of problems users should install the appropriate version of vcredist.exe mentioned above.
+  This may be a problem if installing on older Windows platforms.

 Uninstallation